 Facebook has provided certain security settings to help in privacy of its users.
 On top of it, Facebook has declared that this social networking facility should not be used by underage children.
 Beyond this it is the job of parents to safeguard interest of their children.
 Parents are actually the first and best line of defense against online predators.

 Following are some of the things that parents should do:

-- The first thing to do is talk to your kids about the potential dangers and unwanted impacts of online life.
+- First of all, talk to your kids about the potential dangers and unwanted effects of online life.
 It is of high importance that your kids understand your concerns.
 It would be best if they realize that there is a specific time and age for doing certain things.
 They should not use social networking until they come of age.
 However if they insist on having a Facebook profile before that –they should learn to be careful.

-- You should create a profile and become friend with your kid’s profile.
-This way you’ll be able to monitor most of the things that the child is doing on Facebook.
+- If you're already not on FB, you should also create a profile for yourself and become friend with your kid's profile.
+This way you'll be able to monitor most of the things that your child is doing on Facebook.

-- It is always better if your child befriend only known people.
+- It is always better if your child befriends only the known people.
 For example: relatives, classmates, teachers and neighbors

 - Tell your child not to post personal information (like home/school address, phone number etc.) in public.